 In some situations, identifying the proper defendant is easy.
 For example, all drivers who cause accidents while behind the wheel are responsible for their actions.
 At the same time, their insurance companies will provide some level of coverage to mitigate the direct liability of their drivers.
 In these cases, it is important to evaluate the level of insurance protection to obtain proper compensation from all parties.

 However, choosing the correct defendant in other cases can be more complex.
-For example, in situations where a catastrophic injury results from an assault it may be possible to hold both an attacker and a property owner liable for the incident.
+For example, if a catastrophic injury results from an assault, it may be possible to hold both an attacker and a property owner liable for the incident.
 This is because the property owner may have a duty to keep visitors safe from all potential harm, even that which results from an intentional act of violence.
 An Indianapolis catastrophic injury attorney could help to evaluate the facts that led to an injury and determine which parties may be liable for an individual’s losses.

-An attorney could also help to pursue a case on time.
+An Indianapolis catastrophic injury attorney can help to pursue a case on time.
 Indiana Code § 34-11-2-4 creates the state’s statute of limitations.
-This is a law that controls how long after an injury a person has to bring a case to court.
+This law controls how long a person has to bring a case to court after an injury.
 Under this statute, there is a time limit of two years for most personal injury cases.

 The law says that all parties are responsible for their actions.
-This includes providing compensation to others who suffer injuries because of their negligence or carelessness.
-When these injuries are permanent and will affect your foreseeable future, they are considered to be catastrophic.
+This includes compensating others who suffer injuries because of their negligence or carelessness.
+When these permanent injuries affect your foreseeable future, they are considered catastrophic.